 Technology is at the heart of today’s health and safety management systems.
-Advent of new technologies help to make construction worksites safer.
+The advent of new technologies helps to make construction worksites safer.
 ‘Always on’, they aim to eliminate human factors in day-to-day operations and reduce risks for worker injury.

-PPE monitoring is one of the areas where technology is ready to disrupt modus operandi of construction businesses and introduce the new generation of tools for health and safety protection.
+PPE monitoring is one of the areas where technology is ready to disrupt the modus operandi of construction businesses and introduce a new generation of tools for health and safety protection.

 Smart PPE Wearable Technology

 Smart PPE introduces sensors, beacons, and other communication modules into hardhats, protective goggles, earmuffs, and other protective equipment worn by construction workers.

 It turns the equipment into smart wearables, reporting on dangerous sound levels, informing health and safety officer about dangerous situations in real-time, and creating the backbone of the construction health and safety management system.